Diocese of Pensacola–Tallahassee: 1900 to 1980

+1980 to 2000

-In 1983, Pope John Paul II selected Gracida to be bishop of the Diocese of Corpus Christi.
-To replace him, the pope named Auxiliary Bishop Joseph Keith Symons of the Diocese of St. Petersburg as bishop of Pensacola-Tallahassee.
-The pope named him as bishop of the Diocese of Palm Beach in 1990.
+In May 1983, Pope John Paul II appointed Gracida as bishop of the Diocese of Corpus Christi.
+Auxiliary Bishop Joseph Keith Symons of the Diocese of St. Petersburg replaced him as bishop in Pensacola-Tallahassee that month.
+Symons was named bishop of the Diocese of Palm Beach by John Paul II in 1990.

-The next bishop of Pensacola-Tallahassee was Auxiliary Bishop John M. Smith from the Archdiocese of Newark, named by John Paul II in 1991.
-Four years later, in 1995, the pope appointed him as coadjutor bishop of the Diocese of Trenton.
+The next bishop of Pensacola-Tallahassee was Auxiliary Bishop John M. Smith from the Archdiocese of Newark, selected by John Paul II in 1991.
+In 1995, John Paul II named Smith as coadjutor bishop of the Diocese of Trenton..
 John Paul II replaced Smith in 1997 with Auxiliary Bishop John Ricard of the Archdiocese of Baltimore.

-Later history
+2000 to present

-Reverend Thomas Crandall was arrested in December 2001 by police acting on information from a confidential informant.
+Thomas Crandall, pastor of St. Rose of Lima Parish in Milton, was arrested in 2001 by police acting on information from a confidential informant.
 The police found methamphetamine and ecstasy in his Jeep and the rectory.
-An investigation later determined that Crandall had stolen $100,000 from St. Rose of Lima Parish in Milton.
+An investigation later determined that Crandall had stolen $100,000 from his parish.
 He was convicted in 2002 and sentenced to 51 months in prison.
-He was permanently removed from ministry that same year.
-Crandall convicted in 2006 of possessing child pornography and sentenced to ten years in prison.
+He was permanently removed from priestly ministry that year.
+Crandall was also convicted in 2006 of possessing child pornography and sentenced to ten years in prison.

-Ricard served in the diocese until his retirement in 2011.
-Pope Benedict XVI named Monsignor Gregory Parkes from the Diocese of Orlando as the fifth bishop of Pensacola-Tallahassee in 2012.
-In 2016, Pope Francis named him bishop of the Diocese of St. Petersburg.
+Ricard retired as bishop of Pensacola-Tallahassee in May 2011.
+In December 2011, Pope Benedict XVI designated St. Michael the Archangel Church as the Basilica of St. Michael the Archangel.
+Benedict XVI named Gregory Parkes from the Diocese of Orlando as the fifth bishop of Pensacola-Tallahassee in 2012.
+In 2016, Pope Francis appointed Parkes as bishop of the Diocese of St. Petersburg.

-Francis named Reverend William Wack as the next bishop of Pensacola-Tallahassee in 2017.
-During his tenure as bishop, Wack has urged Catholics in his diocese to be missionary disciples and has called for them to be more evangelical in describing their relationship with Christ saying: "Catholics have not always been comfortable talking about a 'personal relationship with Jesus Christ.'
+Francis selected William Wack of the Congregation of Holy Cross as the next bishop of Pensacola-Tallahassee in 2017.
+During his tenure as bishop, Wack urged Catholics in his diocese to be missionary disciples.
+He asked them to be more evangelical in describing their relationship with Christ, saying: "Catholics have not always been comfortable talking about a 'personal relationship with Jesus Christ.'
 But even though that is not our preferred language, we know innately that this is what God wants for us.
-We can all start by asking God to help us to grow in our relationship with Jesus in the Holy Spirit.As of November 2024, Wack is the current bishop of Pensacola-Tallahassee.
+We can all start by asking God to help us to grow in our relationship with Jesus in the Holy Spirit.
+The diocese opened Trinity Homes, a Pensacola rental property of nine tiny homes for seniors facing homelessness, in April 2026.
+As of 2026, Wack is the bishop of Pensacola-Tallahassee.